Tutopiya Logo

 How Areas and Perimeters connect to the rest of Mensuration

-2D area skills feed directly into Circles, where curved boundaries replace straight edges, and into Solid Geometry, where the area of a face becomes a building block for volume and surface area.
+Area skills feed directly into Solid Geometry, where the same base-and-height thinking appears in surface area.
+They underpin Circles when semicircles attach to rectangles, and link to Pythagoras Theorem when you need a perpendicular height.
 When you are ready to mix topics, the Cambridge IGCSE Maths resource hub lets you move straight from a weak subtopic into the next.

 Common mistakes students make